20k/geodesic_raytracing/README.md

 Pop over to releases and download the latest release.
 In the top left you can pick your metric, on the right hand side you've got a variety of settings

 When in mouse mode, WASD + arrow keys control the camera.
-Press tab to toggle to mouse look
+Press tab to toggle mouse look

 # What features does this support?

-This tool can also do redshift visualisations, has the ability to dynamically modify metric parameters at runtime, and you can attach the camera to a geodesic to fly through a wormhole or fall into a black hole
+This tool can also do redshift visualisations, has the ability to dynamically modify metric parameters at runtime, and you can attach the camera to a geodesic to fly through a wormhole or fall into a black hole.
+There's also a 4d general relativistic triangle renderer (that at the moment renders cubes), which can accurately render objects along their full timeline.

 Arbitrary metrics can also be added easily in javascript, including complex valued functions.
 See ./scripts for examples of this.
 The steam workshop is also supported, if you own this on steam (it'll be free!)